The Policy Dialogue on Sustainable Development

 Article 6.2 – Reporting:

-- Ex-ante assessment of expected SD contributions of the collaboration;
+- Ex-ante assessment and reporting of expected SD contributions of the collaboration;

-- Periodic ex-post reporting of the SD contributions;
+- Periodic ex-post assessment and reporting of the SD contributions;

-- Development of tools and approaches (for voluntary use) to support SD reporting and to avoid/mitigate negative impacts catering to various types of collaboration (project level, sectoral level, policy level.
+Development of tools and approaches adapted to various types of collaboration (project level, sectoral level, policy level) for voluntary use to:

 Article 6.4 - Roles and responsibilities:

-- Foster knowledge exchange and support development of tools and approaches for SD assessment to promote SD goals and priorities of host Parties that follow common best practice standards;
+- Foster knowledge exchange and support development of tools and approaches (for voluntary use) to facilitate SD assessment and reporting (ex-post, ex-ante) towards nationally determined goals and priorities of host Parties;

 SD Dialogue Policy Briefs